gpwilliams/2018_williams-kukona-kamide_competition/README.md

 # williams-kukona-kamide_2018_competition
 This repository contains the data and analysis code necessary to reproduce the analyses described in Williams, Kukona, &amp; Kamide (2018) - *Spatial narrative context modulates semantic (but not visual) competition during discourse processing*

+Here, you can find a **summary of the results**, including the analysis code in your browser for [Experiment 1](https://github.com/gpwilliams/williams-kukona-kamide_2018_competition/blob/master/output/02_semantic-results.md) and [Experiment 2](https://github.com/gpwilliams/williams-kukona-kamide_2018_competition/blob/master/output/03_visual-results.md).

 There are 3 folders for this analysis:

 ## data: contains 4 data files;